gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 #### Components of the solution

-##### Advertising current seed cluster lease for a shoot cluster
+##### Lease Service

+The Lease Service will act as the central point of truth for all the seed clusters about which seed owns a particular shoot.

-Such an advertising mechanism needs to be accessible from all the seed clusters among which the shoot control-plane can be moved.
-This can be solved in many ways.
-In all the cases, the lease can be auto-renewed or changed based on the shoot YAML.
+* It needs to be accessible from all the seed clusters among which the shoot control-plane can be moved.
+* It needs to be highly available to reduce chances of false positives/negatives.
+* Given the particular scenario of garden/seed/shoot architecture, shoot YAML in the garden cluster is already the true single point of truth.
+The Lease Service would be just a secondary source of the truth.
+Hence, there is no need for any explicit mechanism for lease renewal or leader promotion.
+That can be done automatically based on the shoot YAML.

+The actual implementation of such a lease service can be achieved in many ways.

 1. Shoot YAML in the Garden cluster.